 COFAP has set up a 50:50 JV in India with the Endurance Group for shock absorbers.

 Perto, a Porto Alegre based company making ATM machines has set up a plant in Jaipur ( 65 m dollar investment) and inagurated it in October 2016.
-They have already sold ATMs to the State Bank of India
+They have already sold over 7000 ATMs to Indian banks including the State Bank of India

 Metalfrio has a plant in Hyderabad to make commercial refrigerators.